jyjoshi/nutrichat/Notes.md

 - Latent retrieval - no labels needed for retrieved docs
 - General recipe for any seq2seq

+### What does the term letent mean in context of machine learning and artificial intelligence?

+Refers to the hidden variable or factors that are not directly observed but are inferred from the observable data.
+They capture the underlying structure and patterns in the data.
+Eg: Latent space in auto-encoders, latent variables in topic models(latent dirichlect allocation), latent factors in collaborative filtering.
+In terms of RAG, the latent variable z represents the retrieved documents or passages.

 Need 3 things

 - A (pretrained) generator model P(y|...) e.g. BART, GPT, T5